 During your free consultation, Dr. Irwin will give you (or your child) a comprehensive exam to determine if orthodontic treatment is necessary.
-If so, a customized treatment plan will be created based on your needs and treatment goals.
-Insurance coverage and payment options will also be discussed at this time.
+If so, he will create a customized treatment plan for you based on your needs and treatment goals.
+We will also go over insurance coverage and payment options with you at this time.

 If you need any major dental work done, it will most likely need to be completed prior to starting orthodontic treatment.
 This will also be determined during your initial consultation.

 Time to get your new braces!
 Your appointment will last approximately 1.5-2 hrs, and will most likely be the longest of your office visits.

 Getting your braces put on may take a while, but it will not be painful.
 After cleaning and conditioning the surface of your teeth, Dr. Irwin will place the brackets on each individual tooth with a harmless bonding agent.
 Next, he will insert the archwire and place the elastic bands.